CSU-KangHu/HiTE/README.md

  # --out_dir /home/hukang/HiTE/demo/test/
 ```

 ### <a name="install_singularity"></a>Option 2.
 Run with Singularity
+The provided container image may not always reflect the latest updates, which can lead to small bugs in some cases.
 ```sh
 # pull singularity image (once for all).
 There will be a HiTE.sif file.
 singularity pull HiTE.sif docker://kanghu/hite:3.3.3